cdy3870/UAV_ML/README.md

 In general, data is obtained and parsed from the raw flight data through the following steps:

-1. Run the following to download quad, fixed, and hex data:
+1. Run the following to download quad, fixed, and hex data (skip to step 3 if you want to use already parsed data):

 ```
 cd px4-Ulog-Parsers